Lexxn0x3/Lexxn0x3/README.md

 ## 🙋‍♂️ About Me

-- 🎓 I'm currently diving deep into the realms of Rust, Zig, and Astro, exploring their potential to revolutionize the way we code.
+- 🎓 I'm currently diving deep into the realms of Rust, Zig, and Astro
 - 🕹️ VR enthusiast eager to collaborate on projects that push the boundaries of virtual reality.
 - 🌌 Fascinated by space, I often find myself dreaming up projects that could one day reach the stars.
 - 📬 Reach out to me at `35461915+Lexxn0x3@users.noreply.github.com` for collaborations, questions, or a good tech discussion!